MaheshKumarMK/Cost-Analysis-of-Air-pressure-system/README.md

 The datasets' affirmative class consists of component failures for a specific component of the APS system.
 The negative class consists of trucks with failures for components not related to the APS.
 This is a Binary Classification problem.

+The problem is to reduce the cost due to unnecessary repairs.
+So it is required to minimize the false predictions.

 ### Solution Proposed
 -- Challenge metric